CashScript/cashscript/website/docs/sdk/transactions-advanced.md

 title: Advanced Transaction Builder
 ---

-With the introduction of newer smart contract features to BCH, such as native introspection and CashTokens, we've seen use cases for combining UTXOs of multiple different smart contracts within a single transaction - such as [Fex][fex].
-The [simplified transaction builder][transactions-simple] only operates on a single smart contract, so to support more advanced use cases, you can use the Advanced Transaction Builder.
+With the introduction of newer smart contract features to BCH, such as native introspection and CashTokens, we've seen use cases for combining UTXOs of multiple different smart contracts within a single transaction — such as [Fex][fex].
+The [simple transaction builder][transactions-simple] only operates on a single smart contract.
+To support more advanced use cases, you can use the Advanced Transaction Builder.

 The Advanced Transaction Builder supports adding UTXOs from any number of different smart contracts and P2PKH UTXOs.
 While the simplified transaction builder automatically selects UTXOs for you and adds change outputs, the advanced transaction builder requires you to provide the UTXOs yourself and manage change carefully.